petya-/udacity-natural-language-processing-tool/README.md

 - [x] Response from the API must be added to the view for a user to see

 - [x] Be able to show content offline

+- [x] JS files are tested with Jest